LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Multiplicates unsigned (`MUL`) or signed (`IMUL`) numbers.

-There is a explicit operand given after the command and an implicit operand in the AX or AL register.
+There is a explicit operand given after the command and an implicit operand in the A (AL, AX, ..) register.

 The explicit operand sets the size and defines the used implicit register.
-It can be either a register or a memory location.
+It can be either a register or a memory location but not an immediate.

 The result is always twice as big as the operands.
 It's either the accumulator (*AX*) or the **extended accumulator** (*DX/AX*).